Lighthouses of Somalia

 a port about 160 km (100 mi) southwest of Mogadishu.
 This area

-has also been under Al Shahaab's control.
+has been under Al Shahaab's control and has functioned as the group's capital.
 Accessible only

 by boat.
 Site status unknown.
 ARLHS SOM-002.